polybase/polybase-db-docs/docs/collection.md

 Collections are the main construct in Spacetime for storing and retrieving data.
 They are conceptually similar to a database table.

-You can view our [demo app for Spacetime](https://social.testnet.spacetime.xyz) to see it working in action.
+You can view our example app [Spacetime Social](https://social.testnet.spacetime.xyz) to see it working in action.

 ## Creating a collection